crisme95/websys-labs/lab8/README.md

 of my functions weren't in score of the document.ready function.
 After several hours, I was able to have the links dynamically loaded as well as the information of the JSON object when clicked to dynamically load into the output field.

+For part 3, I first created a database to hold the users as well as the archived data that the logged in user would choose.
+To create the login/logout features, I imported the code used in class and then changed all the mysqli code to use PDO instead.
+I got stuck for a little bit because I thought that some things would just work like the query but I had to give it the parameter PDO::FETCH_ALL_ASSOC for it to work properly.
+I then created some PHP code that would take the data input in the archive form into the database.
+It was mostly modeled by what I did in lab 7.
+I'm currently running into an issue where the form keeps submitting on refresh so I wanted to find a solution for that but it kept breaking the login in function.
+As for the rest, I began playing with the Boostrap properties and began stylizing the website.
+I gave my site a clean asthetic and added some animations to the pages.